otago/summarydetails/readme.md

 ![details summary in the CMS]( https://raw.githubusercontent.com/otago/summarydetails/master/images/screen2.png)

 ## Installation
-You can install this module via composer if you’re using SilverStripe: ```Composer require Otago/ssdetails```.
+You can install this module via composer if you’re using SilverStripe: ```composer require otago/summarydetails```.

 Non SilverStripe tinyMCE users can download the archive and copy the files locally.
 You’ll then need to edit **ssdetails/tinymce_ssdetails/details.htm** and point